What is sheet music?

 - Al Coda means ‘to the tail.’
 By using al Coda on sheet music you’re telling the performer to repeat until you reach ‘Da Coda.’
 Once you reach ‘Da Coda’ you jump forward to the ending passage marked by a coda sign.

-We’ve mentioned two destinations; segno and coda.
-Destinations are marked with their sign on sheet music.
+We’ve mentioned two midway destinations; segno and coda.
+Midway destinations are marked with their sign on sheet music.

 Here is what the signs look like on sheet music: